roberwild/hevy-mcp/README.md

 **Note:** The integration tests will fail if the `HEVY_API_KEY` environment variable is not set.
 This is by design to ensure that the tests are always run with a valid API key.

-For GitHub Actions, the integration tests require the `HEVY_API_KEY` secret to be set in the repository settings.
+For GitHub Actions, the integration tests require the `HEVY_API_KEY` secret to be set in the repository settings:

+1. Go to your GitHub repository
+2. Click on "Settings" > "Secrets and variables" > "Actions"
+3. Click on "New repository secret"
+4. Set the name to `HEVY_API_KEY` and the value to your Hevy API key
+5. Click "Add secret"

+The GitHub Actions workflow will use this secret to authenticate with the Hevy API during integration tests.

 ### Generating API Client